Entry-Exit-Criteria

 Streamline delivery of IT change through embracing “Scaled Agile” best practice.

-In this post, we will explore the importance of defining release entry and exit criteria and provide examples of criteria that can be included in each.
-We will also discuss the benefits of having well-defined criteria and provide best practices for defining and implementing them.
+In this post, we will explore the importance of defining release entry and exit criteria.
+Furthermore, provide examples of criteria in each.
+Moreover, we will also discuss the benefits of having a criteria that is well defined.
+Finally, we will provide best practices for defining and implementing them.

 Release Entry Criteria

-Release entry criteria are the conditions that must be met before a release can be initiated.
+Release entry criteria are the conditions that the software meets before you initiate a release.
 They serve as a checklist of requirements that the software must meet before it is ready for release.
-Defining these criteria helps ensure that the software is adequately tested, meets stakeholder expectations, and is ready for deployment.
+Defining these criteria helps ensure that the software is adequately tested.
+It should also meet stakeholder expectations and be ready for deployment.

 Some examples of release entry criteria include: